asifkd012020/open-itg-aws_runbooks/ecr/PLAYBOOK.md

 |PR.AC-5|Network integrity is protected (e.g., network segregation, network segmentation)|
 |PR.DS-4|Adequate capacity to ensure availability is maintained|

 **Why?** Images stored within ECR are backed by S3.
 The data is highly available, thanks to built-in replication.
-Integrity, however can be improved through the use of VPC Endpoints and AWS Config and CloudTrail.
+Integrity, however can be improved through the use of VPC Endpoints, CloudTrail, and a configuration management tool.

 **How?** AWS PrivateLink endpoints allow your ECS instances to pull images without traversing through the public internet.
 Amazon Elastic Container Registry (ECR) now supports PrivateLink Endpoint Policies, a capability that enables customers to better control access to Amazon ECR repositories and images using private endpoints.
 For more information on setting up VPC Endpoints on ECR, see [Endnote 2](#endnote-2).
 Use AWS Config to track for any configuration drift to VPC Subnet ACL's.